 The Company determines the fair value of indefinite-lived intangible assets using an avoided royalty DCF valuation analysis.
 Significant judgments inherent in this analysis include the selection of appropriate royalty and discount rates and estimating the amount and timing of expected future cash flows.
 The discount rates used in the DCF analyses are intended to reflect the risks inherent in the expected future cash flows generated by the respective intangible assets.
 The royalty rates used in the DCF analyses are based upon an estimate of the royalty rates that a market participant would pay to license the Company's trade names and trademarks.
+The future cash flows are based on the Company's most recent forecast and budget and, for years beyond the budget, the Company's estimates, which are based, in part, on forecasted growth rates.
 Assumptions used in the avoided royalty DCF analyses, including the discount rate and royalty rate, are assessed annually based on the actual and projected cash flows related to the asset, as well as macroeconomic and industry specific factors.
-The discount rates used in the Company's annual indefinite-lived impairment assessment ranged from 11.5% to 27.5% in both 2019 and 2018, and the royalty rates used ranged from 1.5% to 5.5% in both 2019 and 2018.
+The discount rates used in the Company's annual indefinite-lived impairment assessment ranged from 11.5% to 15.0% in 2020 and 11.5% to 27.5% in 2019, and the royalty rates used ranged from 2.0% to 5.5% in 2020 and 1.5% to 5.5% in 2019.

-The 2019 and 2018 annual assessments of goodwill and indefinite-lived intangible assets identified no impairments.
+The 2020 and 2019 annual assessments of goodwill and indefinite-lived intangible assets identified no impairments.